 8. What do I do if food lockers are full when I arrive at a camping area?

 If the food lockers are full, or there isn’t one where you are camping, hang your food approximately 4 metres off the ground and 3 meters away from tree trunk.
 Do not hang your food above your tent or your neighbours’.
 Clothes you wore when cooking your dinner should be left outside of your tent at night as clothes can absorb food odour.

-10. Where can I park my car while hiking the WCT?
+10. Where can I park my car while hiking the West Coast Trail?

 There is unsecure parking available at each of the trailheads.
 Secure parking is offered in the communities of Bamfield and Port Renfrew.

-Parking at Nitinat Village is available.
+Parking at Nitinaht Village is available.
 Contact Ditidaht First Nations Visitor Centre and Store for information.

-11. I understand that the WCT is part of Pacific Rim National Park Reserve.
+11. I understand that the West Coast Trail is part of Pacific Rim National Park Reserve.
 Are there other areas of the park?

-Yes, the WCT is only one unit of Pacific Rim.
+Yes, the West Coast Trail is only one unit of Pacific Rim.
 Long Beach, famous for its long sandy beaches can be accessed by car following Highway 4.
 The Broken Group Islands is a cluster of over 100 islands, islets and reefs in the Barkley Sound area.
 It is only accessible by boat.